monome/docs/grid/kits/mk.md

 ![](/docs/kits/images/tech-mk-alt-mk-40h-hookup.jpg)

-we've written a alternate version of the firmware which performs all of the necessary software rotations so that your rotated boards will work correctly. these firmwares are succeded with `-old` in their titles, for example `encoders-old`.
+we've written a alternate version of the firmware which performs all of the necessary software rotations so that your rotated boards will work correctly. these firmwares are succeeded with `-old` in their titles, for example `encoders-old`.

 new logic boards ship standard with the `encoders` firmware, so if you're using 40h keypad kits, you'll need to flash your firmware with `encoders-old`.